-Study and Drug Regimen Study Design, and Sample Size and Study End Points Results

-Roginion Demographics Duration

-sumatriptan 25 mg hours (P =0.781).

-VS Rates of treatment-emergent nausea at two hours ranged from 11 to 18% with placebo, from 5 to 13% with rizatriptan 10 mg and from 10 to 20% with other

-naratriptan 2.5 mg comparator triptans (P values not reported).

-VS Secondary: Not reported

-zolmitriptan 2.5 mg

-VS

-placebo

-Seeburger et al 60 DB, MC, PC, XO N=108 Primary: Proportion of Primary: Significantly more rizatriptan-treated attacks resulted in pain relief at two hours

-Rizatriptan 10 mg ODT Patients were ≥18 years of age Patients treated up to treated attacks post dose compared to placebo-treated attacks (55 vs 17%; OR, 5.80; 95% Cl, 3 13 to 10 76: $P < 0.001$)

-VS with a history of three relief at two

-placebo migraine for more than one attacks nours postdose Secondary: Treatment with rizatriptan resulted in a greater proportion of attacks resulting in

-year, with or Secondary: sustained pain relief from two to 24 hours postdose compared to treatment with

-Two migraine attacks without aura, a Proportion of placebo (33 vs 11%; P<0.001).
-Treatment with rizatriptan also resulted in a greater

-were to be treated with minimum of two treated attacks proportion of attacks resulting in pain-freedom two hours postdose compared to

-rizatriptan and one moderate-to- resulting in: treatment with placebo (6 VS 36%; P<0.01), a greater proportion of normal ratings of functional disability at two bours postdose vs placebo (42 vs 13%)

-treatment was attacks per relief from two P < 0.001) and a greater proportion of satisfaction with treatment at 24 hours

-randomized and DB. month during the to 24 hours postdose vs placebo (61 vs 34%: P<0.001).

-three months postdose, pain-

-prior to freedom two

-randomization hours postdose,

-while taking a "normal" ratings

-stable dose of of functional

-topiramate for disability at two

-migraine nours postdose,

-prophylaxis and satisfaction

-(minimum dose with treatment
+Study and Drug Regimen Study Design, and Demographics Sample Size and Study Duration End Points Results sumatriptan 25 mg hours ( P =0.781). vs Rates of treatment-emergent nausea at two hours ranged from 11 to 18% with placebo, from 5 to 13% with rizatriptan 10 mg and from 10 to 20% with other naratriptan 2.5 mg comparator triptans ( P values not reported). vs Secondary: Not reported zolmitriptan 2.5 mg vs placebo Seeburger et al DB, MC, PC, XO N=108 Primary: Proportion of Primary: Significantly more rizatriptan-treated attacks resulted in pain relief at two hours Rizatriptan 10 mg ODT Patients were ≥18 years of age Patients treated up to treated attacks resulting in pain post dose compared to placebo-treated attacks (55 vs 17%; OR, 5.80; 95% Cl, 3.13 to 10.76; P <0.001).
+VS with a history of migraine for three migraine relief at two hours postdose Secondary: placebo more than one year, with or attacks Secondary: Treatment with rizatriptan resulted in a greater proportion of attacks resulting in sustained pain relief from two to 24 hours postdose compared to treatment with Two migraine attacks without aura, a Proportion of placebo (33 vs 11%; P <0.001).
+Treatment with rizatriptan also resulted in a greater were to be treated with rizatriptan and one minimum of two moderate-to- treated attacks resulting in: proportion of attacks resulting in pain-freedom two hours postdose compared to treatment with placebo (6 vs 36%; P <0.01), a greater proportion of "normal" with placebo, order of severe migraine sustained pain ratings of functional disability at two hours postdose vs placebo (42 vs 13%; treatment was randomized and DB. attacks per month during the relief from two to 24 hours P <0.001), and a greater proportion of satisfaction with treatment at 24 hours postdose vs placebo (61 vs 34%; P <0.001). three months postdose, pain- prior to randomization freedom two hours postdose, while taking a "normal" ratings stable dose of topiramate for of functional disability at two migraine hours postdose, prophylaxis (minimum dose and satisfaction with treatment